 The changes in cash flows from financing activities primarily relate to borrowings and payments of debt as well as share repurchases and share-based compensation awards.
+Cash provided by financing activities of \$842.2 million in fiscal 2014 was driven by \$887.9 million from net borrowings of debt, \$19.3 million in excess tax benefits from share-based compensation awards, \$12.2 million of proceeds from a construction allowance and \$8.6 million of proceeds from exercise of share-based compensation awards.
+Cash provided by financing activities was partially offset by \$75.8 million in payments for share repurchases under our share repurchase plan, a \$3.8 million payment for contingent consideration, \$2.9 million for dividends, \$2.4 million of distributions to noncontrolling interests, and \$0.9 million of debt acquisition costs associated with obtaining the new term loan.

+In fiscal 2013, the changes in cash flows from financing activities primarily related to borrowings and payments of debt as well as share repurchases and share-based compensation awards.
 Cash used in financing activities of \$161.6 million in fiscal 2013 was driven by \$25.8 million for net repayments of debt, \$167.3 million in payments for share repurchases under our share repurchase plan, \$5.2 million to purchase Origio shares and other distributions to noncontrolling interests, a \$3.6 million payment for contingent consideration and \$2.9 million for dividends.
 Cash used in financing activities was partially offset by \$37.4 million from the exercise of share-based compensation awards and \$5.9 million from a construction allowance.

-In fiscal 2012, the changes in cash flows from financing activities primarily related to borrowings and payments of debt as well as share-based compensation awards and share repurchases.
-Cash used in financing activities of \$68.4 million in fiscal 2012 was driven by \$56.7 million for net repayments of debt, including repayment of debt acquired with Origio, and \$71.2 million in payments for share repurchases under our share repurchase plan together with dividends paid on our common stock of \$2.9 million, \$2.2 million to purchase Origio shares from noncontrolling interests and a \$1.3 million payment for contingent consideration.
-Cash used in financing activities was partially offset by \$55.1 million from the exercise of share-based compensation awards and \$10.7 million for the excess tax benefit from share-based compensation arrangements.